adambard/learnxinyminutes-docs/julia.html.markdown

 2^2        # => 4    # power, not bitwise xor
 12 % 10    # => 2

-# Enforce precedence with parentheses
+# Enforce precedence with parentheses.
 (1 + 3) * 2  # => 8

-# Bitwise Operators
+# Bitwise operators
 ~2         # => -3 # bitwise not
 3 & 5      # => 1  # bitwise and
 2 | 4      # => 6  # bitwise or